British-Columbia/Provincial-Court/Judgements/R. v. Cheif150902009, BCPC 1019.md

 - x1 Count of Careless Use of Firearm (Summary);
 - x1 Count of Criminal Negligence Causing Bodily Harm (Summary); and
-- x1 Count of Assault Causing Bodily Harm (Summary);
+- x1 Count of Assault Causing Bodily Harm (Summary)

 The defendant has reached a plea-agreement with the crown, found [here](https://drive.google.com/file/d/1N7hiOdZ8IiDZ04wak1Kpis5eZSzDInKf/view).